G

 The Cashback Match is the structural feature that distinguishes this card.
 Year-one earnings are doubled at the cardholder anniversary; year-two onward earnings are not.
 The same gas spend produces roughly 2x the cash-back value in year one as in year two.

-Gas / monthQ2 (gas) earningsYear 1 total (matched)Year 2 onward
+Gas / monthGas-quarter earningsYear 1 total (matched)Year 2 onward

-Year-one totals include the Cashback Match applied to both Q2 gas earnings at 5 percent and base 1 percent across the other nine months.
+Year-one totals include the Cashback Match applied to both the gas-quarter earnings at 5 percent and base 1 percent across the other nine months.
 Year two figures exclude the match.

 The Acceptance Question